Hot air balloon crash in Arizona desert leaves 4 dead and 1 critically injured, police say | KRDO

 By Melissa Alonso, CNN

-(CNN) — A hot air balloon crash-landed in the southern Arizona desert Sunday, leaving four people dead and another person critically injured, police announced.
+(CNN) — A group of skydivers jumped from a hot air balloon floating over the Arizona desert just moments before it crash-landed Sunday, leaving four of its remaining passengers dead and another person critically injured, police announced.

 The “devastating incident” happened around 7:50 a.m. in Eloy, a city about 65 miles south of Phoenix, the local police department said in a news release.
 It came down in a desert area east of Sunshine Boulevard and Hanna Road.